 - Dig your feet in.
 You are very much allowed to dig in with your feet to get a firm, stable stance.
 This is essential for a good bunker shot.

 - Lean on your club.
 You can rest a club to maintain balance.
-As long as you did not place a hand on the clbub withh the intention of improving your lie forr your next hit on the turf of the course., you are fine. for getting into or out of the bunker, as long as it isn’t to test the consistency or for testing the sand.
+As long as you did not place a hand on the club with the intention of improving your lie for your next hit on the turf of the course, you are fine.

 - Place your equipment in the bunker.
-It’s fine to set your bag, or other clubs down inthe sand provided its far away from your golf ball for their playing. in the sand so long as you are doing so away from where your lie i or from your play.
+It’s fine to set your bag or other clubs down in the sand, provided it's far away from your golf ball.

 - Rake the bunker after.
-As long as the rke is only fored use for the course you may smooh san but ony withoiut improving you lie for the next str
+As long as the rake is only used for maintaining the course, you can smooth sand without improving your lie for the next stroke.

 Essentially, be mindful not to touch the sand near your ball with your club until it’s time to hit the ball out.
 That’s the entire idea in a nutshell.